All Bold Text Page

 needs have never been properly assessed.
 The majority of these people are

-subject to a core deficit at the most basic level of language skill: that
+subject to a core deficit at the most basic level of language skill: That

 of phonological coding. " ". .. brings to the task more than a decade of